Precise definition and architecture of modern IAM systems

 • Vendor-independent technology evaluation and selection

-• Cloud-native and hybrid architecture expertise
+• Cloud-based and hybrid architecture expertise

 • Compliance-by-design and regulatory integration